Persian Gulf: Birds

-The Persian Gulf is also home to many migratory and local birds.
-There is great variation in color, size, and type of the bird species that call the Persian Gulf home.
+The Persian Gulf is home to many migratory and local birds.
 Concerns regarding the endangerment of the kalbaensis subspecies of the collared kingfishers were raised by conservationists over real estate development by the United Arab Emirates and Oman.
-Estimates from 2006 showed that only three viable nesting sites were available for this ancient bird, one located 80 mi from Dubai, and two smaller sites in Oman.
-Such real estate expansion could prove devastating to this subspecies.
+Estimates from 2006 showed that only three viable nesting sites were available for this bird, one 80 mi from Dubai, and two smaller sites in Oman.

 A UN plan to protect the mangroves as a biological reserve was ignored by the emirate of Sharjah, which allowed the dredging of a channel that bisects the wetland and construction of an adjacent concrete walkway.
-Environmental watchdogs in Arabia are few, and those that do advocate the wildlife are often silenced or ignored by developers of real estate many of whom have governmental connections.
+Environmental watchdogs in Arabia are few, and those that advocate for wildlife are often silenced or ignored by developers of real estate many of whom have governmental connections.

-Real estate development in the Persian Gulf by the United Arab Emirates and Oman also raised concerns that habitats of species such as the hawksbill turtle, greater flamingo, and booted warbler may be destroyed.
-The dolphins that frequent the Persian Gulf in northern waters around Iran are also at risk.
-Recent statistics and observations show that dolphins are at danger of entrapment in purse seine fishing nets and exposure to chemical pollutants; perhaps the most alarming sign is the "mass suicides" committed by dolphins off Iran's Hormozgan province, which are not well understood, but are suspected to be linked with a deteriorating marine environment from water pollution from oil, sewage, and industrial run offs.
+Real estate development in the Persian Gulf by the United Arab Emirates and Oman has raised concerns that the habitats of species such as the greater flamingo, and booted warbler may be destroyed.

-A 2009 study of ten Iranian islands in the Persian Gulf recorded more than 100,000 breeding pairs of waterbirds from 11 species, including the Bridled Tern (Sterna anaethetus), Lesser Crested Tern (Thalasseus bengalensis), and Crab Plover (Dromas ardeola).
+A 2009 study of ten Iranian islands in the Persian Gulf recorded more than 100,000 breeding pairs of waterbirds from 11 species, including the bridled tern (Sterna anaethetus), lesser crested tern (Thalasseus bengalensis), and crab plover (Dromas ardeola).
 These islands provide critical nesting habitat, and fluctuations in seabird populations have been proposed as biological indicators of regional ecological health.